 4).
 Asking Someone to Give Up His Place

 It is not right to ask someone to give up his space and place for you or for anyone else.
 The Prophet (PBUH) said:

 “If one of you gets up from his spot and then comes back to it, he has more right to it.”
 (Muslim 2179).

-It is the right manner for gathering in Islam to a newcomer to sit at the first place available for him.
+It is the right manner for gathering in Islam to a newcomer to sit in the first place available to him.
 Jabir bin Samurah (RA) said: